schultek/dart_mappable/packages/dart_mappable/doc/container.md

 ```

+## Combined Containers

+For convenience or when using **generic decoding** you may want to have a container that knows
+**all classes in your project**.
+Such a container can be auto-generated using the
+`@MappableLib(createCombinedContainer: true)` annotation.

+This feature is documented [here](../topics/Generics-topic.html).

 ## Encoding Lists, Sets and Maps

 Because all of the `MapperContainer`s methods are generic, you are not limited to use a single